 To attack the more inner layers of our framework, it would be the best to avoid the Adnetworks jungle by focusing our budget on owned inventory solutions such as Facebook Ads or Google UAC mainly because of its targeting capability.
 While there are channels that may not meet the needs for all advertisers as well as scalability, they are the best channels to start with, obtain insights and define our business metrics.
 At the end of the day, these are “All in one” solutions really easy to use.

-At this same level or between this one and the next, we can also try to use some unconventional media such as influencers.
-These types of campaigns consume too much time and budget in creativity, negotiations, etc. On the other hand, they are a really interesting step to explore before attacking the upper layers and to start generating brand recognition across our audiences.
+At this level, we can also try some unconventional media such as influencers.
+These types of campaigns consume too much time and budget in creativity, negotiations, etc. They are an interesting step to explore before reaching the upper layers and to start generating brand recognition across our audiences.

 As we evolve and scale our paid acquisition channels, our strategy gradually goes from what is known as “performance marketing” to “brand marketing”.
 And if we have set ourselves, this evolution is precedent of our market share evolution.
 A higher market share, the more need to use conventional media to increase our scope, generate awareness, etc. without ever neglecting the performance marketing, which allows us to enhance the more internal layers of our market.